 - 5.19.1 Bishops Wood is a Tier 4 village in the Council's settlement hierarchy.
-The Council's preferred Spatial Housing Strategy, as set out in Section 4 of the Council's Local Plan Review Preferred Options consultation, seeks opportunities to deliver sites of up to 1 hectare at the District's Tier 4 villages, where suitable sites can be identified.
-At a strategic level, the limited level of growth in Tier 4 villages recognises the more limited level of facilities and public transport links in these settlements, but also that such settlements may also have a role in contributing to the requirement for 10% of new allocations on sites of 1 hectare or less and that limited development may support local infrastructure opportunities. - 5.19.2 There are no existing planning permissions or allocations likely to deliver dwellings after the start of the plan period (1 April 2018) in Bishops Wood. - 5.19.3 Summary conclusions from the site assessment process for housing allocations are set out below.
+The Council's preferred Spatial Housing Strategy, as previously set out in the Council's 2019 Spatial Housing Strategy and Infrastructure Delivery (SHSID), sought opportunities to deliver sites of up to 1 hectare at the District's Tier 4 villages, where suitable sites can be identified.
+At a strategic level, the limited level of growth in Tier 4 villages recognised the more limited level of facilities and public transport links in these settlements, but also that such settlements may also have a role in contributing to the requirement for 10% of new allocations on sites of 1 hectare or less and that limited development may support local infrastructure opportunities. - 5.19.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 in Bishops Wood can deliver approximately 4 dwellings during the plan period. - 5.19.3 Summary conclusions from the site assessment process for housing allocations are set out below.
 The Council has had regard to the relative merits of all sites in selecting its preferred sites, which are summarised in full in the proformas set out in Appendix 3.
 The conclusions set out below are only intended as a narrative summary of key points and should be read alongside the full site assessment pro-formas and the wider evidence base that has informed the Council's site selection.